CSC-4001-Pinterest/PinterestApp/README.md

     -query.findInBackground(new FindCallback<Post>()
     -//TODO: FindCallback<Post>

-  -(Create/POST) Create a new like on a post
+  - (Create/POST) Create a new like on a post
-  -(Delete) Delete existing like
+  - (Delete) Delete existing like
-  -(Create/POST) Create a new comment on a post -(Delete) Delete existing comment
+  - (Create/POST) Create a new comment on a post
+  - (Delete) Delete existing comment

---Create Post Screen
+-Create Post Screen
   -(Create/POST) Create a new post object

       - //TODO - launchCamera()